johnofleek/SierraWireless_modemSupport/WP76_pppAndCmVsContextSupport/cgact/WP_AT_CGACT.md

 ## Equipment
 RPi4 Bullseye os
 WASP PCA + WP7607
+EE PAYG SIM - note network RAT is LTE - we suspect different behaviour when RAT is 2G or 3G.
+RAT alternatives will be the subject of other tests